 Sleep Disorders: Causes of Bed-Wetting

-An X-ray of the kidneys and bladder may be done if a physical problem is suspected.
+An ultrasound of the kidneys and bladder may be performed if a physical problem is suspected.

 Immaturity of a child's bladder is a common cause of bed-wetting.